CliffordAnderson/XQuery4Humanists/04-Integrating-CSV-and-JSON.md

 let $json := fn:unparsed-text($url)
 return $json
 ```
 We can treat JSON as text but it would be easier to convert it to XML so that we can work with it in a more familiar format.
-XQuery 3.1 introduces a new built-in function to produce this conversion: [fn:json-to-xml](http://docs.basex.org/wiki/XQuery_3.1#fn:json-to-xml).
-As you see, the usage of this function is very similar to `csv:parse`.
+XQuery 3.1 introduces a new built-in function to produce this conversion: [fn:json-to-xml()](http://docs.basex.org/wiki/XQuery_3.1#fn:json-to-xml).
+As you see, the usage of this function is very similar to `csv:parse()`.

 ```xquery
 xquery version "3.1";